 At IWI, we know that time is money.
 We provide you with expert insights and resources such as the whitepaper from the Aberdeen Group.
 Download ERP in Discrete Manufacturing—It’s not what you have it’s how you use it here and start learning from your peers with expert best practices and insights that will help you gain a competitive edge.

 IWI Consulting Group helps Canadian businesses and nonprofits find ERP solutions to fit their needs.
 We work with you to find the best data solutions for your company that can help boost productivity and profitability.
-Solutions such as Sage X3 and Sage 300 ERP can help your business thrive.
+Solutions such as Sage EM (formerly known as Sage X3) and Sage 300cloud (formerly known as Sage 300) can help your business thrive.
 Learn more on our website or call us at 1-866-916-3851.